-The UNT Health Science Center School of Public Health offers three dual degree programs: MPH/MSN in Health Management & Policy, MPH in Community Health/M.S. in Applied Anthropology, and the DO/MPH.
+The UNT Health Science Center School of Public Health offers two dual degree programs: MPH/M.S. in Applied Anthropology, and DO/MPH.
 The students in these programs are evaluated and admitted separately to each school and must meet all requirements for each degree separately.
 Admission to one program does not assure admission to the other.
 Students completing a dual degree program receive diplomas and transcripts from each of the participating schools.
 Thus, they are not joint degree programs where one diploma lists both schools, but rather dual degree programs.

 each of the following programs, students must complete the MPH core

 curriculum, which includes the five core public health courses.
 With the

 use of transfer credit and dual credit, students are required to